An Irish tradition that has stood the test of time

 Roger Moore and Anne Archer in The Machination (1984), by Bryan Forbes.

-#1: a loose, slightly oversized cut and a generous length that covers the knees.
+#1: a loose fit, slightly oversized and a generous length that covers the knees.

-Scottish lords could thus pile the clothes underneath and brave the cold effectively.
+Scottish lords could thus pile up their clothes underneath and brave the cold effectively.

 As for you, you can have fun in terms of layering.